KRLHY/QikuTestTools/服务器更新公告文件/README.md

 The 1.txt is for QikuTestTools lower than V1.0.4 based on Visual Basic 6.0.

-The 2.txt is for QikuTestTools higher than V1.5.0.0 based on Visual Basic .NET.
+The 11.txt and 12.txt is for QikuTestTools higher than V1.5.0.0 based on Visual Basic .NET.